 In addition to DEKA, one of Kamen’s proudest accomplishments is founding FIRST® (For Inspiration and Recognition of Science and Technology), an organization dedicated to motivating the next generation to understand, use, and enjoy science and technology.

-To book entrepreneur and technology speaker call Executive Speakers Bureau at 901-754-9404.
+To book entrepreneur and technology speaker, Dean Kamen, inquire online or call Executive Speakers Bureau at 901-754-9404.

 Design and Developed by eBiz Solutions